MatthiasWiesner/vaulty/README.md

   --help                 Show this message and exit.
 ```

 Deleting Glacier vault archives happens in several steps.
-You have to fetch the vault's inventory list first to get the archives IDs.
-But getting the inventory list can take a day!
-So, the tool inits the inventory retrieval, gets informed via AWS SQS/SNS, waits for the Glacier response and deletes the archives on arrival.
+You have to fetch the
+vault's inventory list first to get the archives IDs.
+But getting the inventory
+list can take a day!
+So, the tool inits the inventory retrieval, gets informed
+via AWS SQS/SNS, waits for the Glacier response and deletes the archives on
+arrival.

 Example delete archives: `vaulty delete_archives -v videos_openhpi_123`

+*Currently, this command deletes only the archives.
+You have to delete the vault
+manually in the AWS console.*